davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/full-solution.md

 - **Authentication**: None required

 💡 **Pro Tip**: You don't need all tools enabled.
 Disable tools you're not using to keep responses focused.

 ---

+### **⚠️ CRITICAL: Disable Web Search**

+**This step is ESSENTIAL to prevent your agent from using wrong information!**

+The **Web Search** feature can interfere with MCP tool calls, causing your agent to:
+- ❌ Search public websites instead of using real-time MCP tools
+- ❌ Reference wrong companies or websites (like "Fab" shipping tracking sites)
+- ❌ Provide outdated or incorrect information from the internet
+- ❌ Fail to call tools on repeated questions (uses web results instead)

+**How to Disable Web Search:**

+1. In Copilot Studio, go to your **Agent Overview** page
+2. Scroll down to the **Knowledge** section
+3. Find **Web Search** toggle
+4. **Disable** the "Enable your agent to search all public websites" option
+5. The agent will automatically save this setting

+**Verify It's Disabled:**
+- After disabling, the Web Search toggle should be OFF (gray/unchecked)
+- Test your agent with: "My order is FAB-2025-047, where is it?"
+- Agent should ONLY call `get_orders` tool (not search the web)
+- Ask the same question again - agent should call `get_orders` again (not use web results)

+**Why This Matters:**
+With Web Search enabled, your agent might find generic shipping tracking websites (like ship24.com) and reference "Fab" (wrong company!) instead of using the Fabrikam MCP tools.
+This is the **#1 cause of the "calls tool first time but uses Web Search second time" bug**.

+✅ **Best Practice**: Keep Web Search disabled for this challenge.
+You want your agent to rely ONLY on the MCP tools for accurate, real-time Fabrikam data.

+**Other Knowledge Sources:**
+- **SharePoint/OneDrive**: Also disable if present (not needed for this challenge)
+- **Uploaded files**: Also disable if present (not needed for this challenge)
+- **Dataverse**: Also disable if present (not needed for this challenge)

+The goal: **No knowledge sources enabled** - only MCP tools!

+---